minetest/minetest/doc/lua_api.md

   this will be displayed as "Laine Rouge" on clients with a French locale.

-## Operations on translated strings
+## Operations on Translated Strings

 The output of `minetest.translate` is a string, with escape sequences adding additional information to that string so that it can be translated on the